DataDog/documentation/content/en/monitors/incident_management.md

 In the Datadog paradigm, any of the following are appropriate situations for declaring an incident:

-* Something is happening that will affect customers or impact services.
+* An issue is potentially impacting customers or services
-* Something is happening that you need help with.
-* You are unsure whether you should call an incident.
+* You do not know whether you should call an incident.
 Notify other people and increase severity appropriately.

 ## Usage